derive4j/derive4j/README.md

                               BiFunction<String, Contact, R> Person);
 }
 ```
 But now we have a problem: All client have been imported from a legacy database with a off by one error for the street number!
-We must create a function that increment each person street number (if it exist) by one.
+We must create a function that increments each person street number (if it exists) by one.
 And without modifying the original datastructure (because it is immutable).
 With Derive4J, writing such a function is trivial:
 ```java
 import java.util.Optional;
 import java.util.function.Function;